graphcore/tutorials/tutorials/poplar/tut1_variables/README.rst

 This object represents the compiled graph and program, which are ready to run on the device.

-* Add code to run the control program:
+* Add the following code after the engine initialisation to run the control program:

   .. code-block:: c++